BlueSilverCat/replacing-pattern-collection/README.md

 1. Read patterns from file.
 2. Write patterns to file.
 3. Open patterns file.
-4. File path will be used to Read/Write.
+4. File path will be used to Read/Write/Open.
+    If change this, `defaultFilePath` is also changed.
 5. Close this panel.
-6. Get patterns form find-and-replace panel. add new empty patterns when find-and-replace panel is not opened.
+6. Get patterns form `find-and-replace` panel.
+    Add new empty patterns when `find-and-replace` panel is not opened.
-7. Set patterns to find-and-replace panel.
+7. Set patterns to `find-and-replace` panel.
 8. Delete pattern.
 9. Flag of ProjectFind.
 10. Flag of UseRegex.